 Students are given clear, reasonable expectations as participants in the learning environment.
 When students disrupt the learning environment or behave in unsafe or unhealthy ways, their choices will have consequences.
 Teachers will deal with the misbehavior and administer consequences that may range from a request for change in the behavior to immediate removal from the class based upon the seriousness of the infraction.
-A discipline referral, a note, or a phone call will serve as notification to the parents.
-A student will be referred to the Director for seriously disruptive, disrespectful, or dangerous behavior, and then may be suspended or expelled based upon the seriousness of the infraction.
+A discipline referred to the Director for seriously disruptive, disrespectful, or dangerous behavior, and then may be suspended or expelled based upon the seriousness of the infraction.